romainaugier/BarraCUDA/README.md

 │       ↓                                                      │
 │  ELF Emission → .hsaco ready for the GPU                     │ │       ↓                                                      │
-│  Your kernel runs on silicon that NVIDIA doesn't control     │ └──────────────────────────────────────────────────────────────┘
+│  Your kernel runs on ya silicon                              │ └──────────────────────────────────────────────────────────────┘
 ```